 Creative Options for Home

 Thank you for watching and participating in the P4P webcast presentation, Creative Options for Home .
-Below is a list of contact information, links and resources relevant to the topics discussed.
+Below is a list of actionable tips, links and resources relevant to the topics discussed.
 We hope you find this information useful.

 Safe and Secure: Seven Steps on the Path to a Good Life for People with a Disability

-A free, downloadable book with worksheets designed with and for your loved one with a disability – so that together you can begin building your child's very own "everyday life" and safeguard their future.
+A free, downloadable book with worksheets designed with and for your family member with a disability – so that together you can begin building your child's very own "everyday life" and safeguard their future.

 P4P Workshop: Crafting Your Individualized Housing Plan